lukensmall/pkg_ping/README.md

 -h will print the "help" options.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA and Canada.

--v increases verbosity.
-Can specify meaningfully up to 3 times.
-I forgot what exactly they do.

 -n sets a maximum number of mirrors to specify in /etc/pkg.conf

 cc pkg_ping.c -o pkg_ping

-eg. ./pkg_ping -vs1.5 -vvu
+eg. ./pkg_ping -s1.5 -u

-eg. ./pkg_ping -vvs 2 -n10
+eg. ./pkg_ping -s 2 -n10